PCB-RandNet: Rethinking Random Sampling for LIDAR Semantic Segmentation in Autonomous Driving Scene: Abstract

 \section{Abstract}

 Fast and efficient semantic segmentation of large-scale LiDAR point clouds is a fundamental problem in autonomous driving.
 To achieve this goal, the existing point-based methods mainly choose to adopt Random Sampling strategy to process large-scale point clouds.
 However, our quantative and qualitative studies have found that Random Sampling may be less suitable for the autonomous driving scenario, since the LiDAR points follow an uneven or even long-tailed distribution across the space, which prevents the model from capturing sufficient information from points in different distance ranges and reduces the model's learning capability.
 To alleviate this problem, we propose a new \textbf{P}olar \textbf{C}ylinder \textbf{B}alanced \textbf{Rand}om Sampling method that enables the downsampled point clouds to maintain a more balanced distribution and improve the segmentation performance under different spatial distributions.
 In addition, a sampling consistency loss is introduced to further improve the segmentation performance and reduce the model's variance under different sampling methods.
 Extensive experiments confirm that our approach produces excellent performance on both SemanticKITTI and SemanticPOSS benchmarks, achieving a $2.8\%$ and $4.0\%$ improvement, respectively.
+The source code is available at \href{https://github.com/huixiancheng/PCB-RandNet}{PCB-RandNet}.

-\section{Introduction}
+\section{INTRODUCTION}

 Recently, with the rapid development of 3D computer vision, great advances have been achieved in autonomous driving ~\cite{geiger2012we, feng2020deep}, which highly depends on accurate, robust, reliable, and real-time 3D semantic perception and understanding of surroundings.
-For all sensors equipped in autonomous vehicles, LiDAR sensors play an important role, since (1) LiDAR cannot be affected by light changing, and it is more suitable for different environments.
-(2) 3D point cloud data generated by LiDAR is becoming increasingly available, and can provide much richer spatial and geometric information.
+For all sensors equipped in autonomous vehicles, LiDAR sensors play an important role.
 Therefore, LiDAR-based semantic segmentation task, producing point-wise semantic labels, has been attracting more and more attention.
-Currently, the existing approaches can be summarized into three categories: Voxel-based~\cite{choy20194d}, Projection-based~\cite{wu2018squeezeseg, milioto2019rangenet++}, and Point-based methods~\cite{qi2017pointnet, qi2017pointnet++}.
+Currently, the existing approaches can be summarized into three categories: Voxel-based~\cite{choy20194d}, Projection-based~\cite{wu2018squeezeseg, milioto2019rangenet++, li2021multi}, and Point-based methods~\cite{qi2017pointnet, qi2017pointnet++}.